 In addition to revoking driver’s licenses for those who drive a motor vehicle while intoxicated, the law also provides for suspending a driver’s license for a DWI while driving recreational or off-road vehicles.
 As a result, if you drive your boat while intoxicated, you can lose all on-road and off-road driving privileges.
 Essentially, the new law creates a situation where it does not matter whether your DWI took place in a car, boat, snowmobile, or ATV – your driving privileges for all forms of vehicles will be affected.

 If you have been charged with a DUI in Minnesota and are concerned about the status of your driver’s license, contact criminal defense attorney Tatum O’Brien.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota to discuss your case or call 701-235-8000 or 877-235-8002.